-\paragraph*{Remaining gaps in the proof} For the convenience of the reader we point out the leftover gaps in the proof of the slice theorem.
-The remaining steps which we have omitted are $i)$ to take better care of the isotropy group.
-We have largely ignored the isotropy group by restricting our attention to the subset of metrics without symmetries (see \cite{gomes-2009} for a more thorough topological treatment of this space).
-And $ii)$ to actually construct a tubular neighborhood for each fiber using the properties of the exponential map.
-However, since we indeed have addressed the major issues that separate the finite-dimensional case to the present infinite dimensional one, these remaining steps are closely analogous to the usual finite-dimensional proofs \cite{Marsden}.
+For the convenience of the reader we point out the leftover gaps in the proof of the slice theorem.
+The steps that we have omitted are $i)$ to take better care of the isotropy group, which we have largely ignored by restricting our attention to the subset of metrics without symmetries (see the notes \cite{gomes-2009} for a more thorough topological treatment of this subset); $ii)$ the actual construction of a tubular neighborhood for each fiber using the properties of the exponential map.
+However, since we have indeed addressed the major issues that separate the finite-dimensional case to the present infinite dimensional one, these remaining steps are closely analogous to the usual finite-dimensional proofs.